crazcalm/Blog/content/post/laziness_saves_christmas.md

 You may be thinking?
 "How can you be lazy AND still build a Christmas gift?"

 I know.
-To truly be lazy around Christmas time is to put in as little effort as possible into buy a gift.
-The one issue with this "True Lazy" definition is that you have to have money to buy a gift...
+To truly be lazy around Christmas time is to put in as little effort as possible into buying a gift.
+My issue with that definition of "Lazy" is that you have to have money to buy a gift...

 ## Paint the picture